 Mornings in the island can be very hot (temperatures can reach 40 degrees Celsius), but the heat doesn’t stop me for jogging 5 km on the main island road.

 Occasionally I stumble upon a snake sliding by or flattened on the road by vehicles.
-I didn’t venture in the mountains, where pythons, rat-snakes, king cobras and other types of snakes live, but it is enough to know that in Thailand are 85 poisonous snakes!
+I didn’t venture in the mountains – where pythons, rat-snakes, king cobras and other types of snakes live – but it is enough to know that in Thailand are 85 poisonous snakes!

-After jogging, cooling off in the pool is a blessing!
+After jogging, cooling off in a pool is a blessing!
 Swimming in the sea is better in the evening, when the sea level rises.
 It is rare to have waves here on the East coast, more like small undulations.

 It is so easy to forget on what side of the road you should be here.
 A couple of times on some lonely roads, at the beginning, I found myself driving on the wrong lane in a dreamy mood, even questioning what that incoming car is doing on my lane!
 Time to wake up, got another dose of caffeine and switched the brain hemispheres.
 It worked!

 The only annoying thing remaining is the occasional trigger of the wiper lever instead of the signal lever, which now is located at the right side of the steering column.

 First day out, first police stop.
 At a checkpoint I was asked for my driving license.
 The policeman asked for “International” and I always answered “Canada” with a big smile.
 This was enough to be forgiven.
 “Kop-kun-kap” (Thank you)!

 The roads here have very steeply and narrow sections with a lot of sharp curves.
 Some of the roads are damaged or are just dead ends.